Updated May 10, 2026

 Income Tax

-- Staking rewards are treated as ordinary income federally but exempt from state income tax.
+β’ Staking rewards taxed as ordinary income federally; no state tax.

-- Staking rewards are treated as ordinary income federally but exempt from state income tax.
+β’ Staking rewards taxed as ordinary income federally; no state tax.

 Reporting Requirements